ClojureBridge/community-docs/docs/web-applications/basic-compojure.md

 {% gist 8346491 %}

-On the browser, request the URL `http://localhost:3000/helloworld.html`.
+On the browser, go to the URL `http://localhost:3000/helloworld.html`.
-You'll see the contents you just created.
+You'll see the page that you just created.
-Again, edit the html file and reload the same page on the browser.
+Again, edit the HTML file and reload the same page on the browser.

 ### The third example - stylesheet

-In most cases, web pages have a stylesheet and javascript.
+In most cases, web pages have stylesheets and JavaScript.
-This this example, we will add a simple stylesheet to helloworld.html.
+In this example, we will add a simple stylesheet to helloworld.html.

 - Advice to coaches

-    Make sure what attendees know about html, stylesheet and javascript.
+    Make sure attendees know about HTML, stylesheets and javascript.
-    If they don't know those, please explain what are those, what the difference, or other.
+    If they don't know those, please explain what those are and what the differences are.

-The stylesheet is a static contents, so we will add `style.css` under `resources/public` directory.
+The stylesheet is static, so we will add `style.css` under the `resources/public` directory.
-Usually, web application developers/designers create a directory just for css.
-Following this, create `css` directory.
+Web developers/designers usually create a directory just for CSS.
+Following this practice, create a `css` directory.

     resources
     └── public